-A lot or a little?
+A Lot or a Little?

 Parents need to know that To the Beat! is a generic tale about a dance competition in which 14-year-old girls vie to earn a spot performing in teen idol Chris Trousdale's next music video.
 The competition is fierce and a little nasty, featuring deliberate cheating, voter payoffs, and low-key psychological warfare.
 Girls wear skimpy costumes and makeup.
 The girls' dad died two years before the action begins, leaving them and their mother grieving.
 Although many of the characters are young teens, this seems designed to appeal to tweens.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This dance movie is oddly unsatisfying.
 Young viewers may not be able to articulate their disappointment, but they will no doubt sense the way To the Beat! sets up an obvious moral dilemma.
 Cheating, self-absorbed Avery occupies one end of the dishonesty extreme, paying social media influencers $100 to garner votes for her team.
 Mia and Mackie are honest competitors trying to win through merit.
 No spoiler alert is needed as viewers will sense the one-dimensionality of the script and its constant signaling that the good guys will win.